dustindoucette/Movie-Trailer-Rating-Program/README.md

     **E.g.** If you want to select a scene from frame 10 to 20, first drag the slider to frame 10 and select `Begin Selection`.
 Then drag the slider to frame 20 and select `End Selection`.
 This will add that frame selection to a box below.
 If you made a mistake, simply click the selection and press `Remove Selection`.
 Once all frame sections are selected, press `Finished`.

-    **Note:** You will be given a new window for each box you selected in step 7 (if no boxes were selected, skip to step 10).
+    **Note:** You will be given a new window for each box you selected in step 8 (if no boxes were selected, skip to step 11).

-11. Select all of the relevant movie trailer frames which encompass the important scenes.
+11. Select all of the relevant movie trailer frames which encompass the important scenes (the text will display "your favourite scene(s)" if you chose a number between 0 and +5 [inclusive] in step 7).
 Press `Finished`.

 12. If there are more movie trailers to be reviewed, the name of the next movie trailer will be displayed.
 Press `Start Trailer`.
 This will bring the user back to step 6.